Sanity is overrated.

-“WHY DO WE KEEP PUNCHING HIM IN THE FACE?”
+“WHY DO WE KEEP PUNCHING JAMES IN THE FACE?”

 “I DON'T KNOW.”

 ...Seriously.
-Potter should really regret the day he ever became friends with the Bennett twins.
+On behalf of his nasal cartilage, Potter should really rue the day he ever met the Bennett twins.

-That’s it.
-I was surrounded.
-Surrounded by idiots.
-One of whom had his head nestled in my lap (which would be... exciting among different circumstances.
-But not so much now that he was bleeding and slightly unconscious).
+I was surrounded by idiots.
+That was it.
+They were all idiots, the whole lot of them, and that was the only explanation for why we were in this situation and James Potter currently had his head in my lap (which would be... exciting among different circumstances, but not so much now that he was bleeding and slightly unconscious).

-If only Dom wasn’t on one of her bleeding secret dates with Xander,and Evelyn wasn’t ignoring Freddy.
-I could really use some fellow estrogen right now.
+If only Dom wasn’t on one of her sodding secret dates with Xander right now, or Evelyn wasn’t ignoring Freddy and could be here too.
+I was in dire need of some fellow estrogen.

 “Potter,” I said gently, dusting the hair off his forehead.
 “Potter, wake up.”

-His eyes flickered open, and I knew I was the first thing he saw from way his lips quirked upwards, the way his gaze turned to warm amber.
+His eyes flickered open, and I knew I was the first thing he saw from the way his lips quirked wryly upwards in recognition, gaze turning to warm amber.

-“Hey, it’s you,” he said, voice tinged with a slight husk.
-He looked totally out of it.
+“Hey,” he said, voice tinged with a slight husk.
+He seemed totally out of it.

 I rolled my eyes.
 “Oh yeah.
 Well done, guys.
 Next time, why don’t we just put Aidan and Potter in a colosseum and have them fight to the death?”

-My brother grinned sheepishly as Fred heaved Potter off the ground.
-“I don’t know about that.
-My spear work is a little rusty.”
+My brother grinned sheepishly from where he was standing, dawdling awkwardly, as Fred heaved Potter off the ground.
+“Sorry, mate."

 “I’ll confess too,” Potter sliced in quickly, looking completely unfazed.